olivercarlson/Credit-Card-Comparer/README.md

 # Credit Card Comparer Tool!

-Tool is not (currently) deployed online but can be ran in an IDE by downloading or cloning this repo and runing "npm start".
+Tool is currently deployed online at: https://cc-comparer-tool.netlify.com/

+Or if you prefer, you can clone this repo and run it on your own hardware.

 # WHY?